On homogeneous 3-dimensional spacetimes: focus on plane waves: What's new in the non-Riemannian case.

 \section{What's new in the non-Riemannian case.}

-As we mentioned before, it is known that any homogeneous, simply connected, Riemannian manifold of dimension three is either symmetric or isometric to a left invariant metric on a Lie group of dimension three \cite{Sek}.
+As we mentioned before, it is known that any homogeneous simply connected Riemannian manifold of dimension three is either symmetric or isometric to a left-invariant metric on a Lie group of dimension three, see \cite{Sek}.
 Comparing this to the Lorentz situation led us to new examples.
 This section is devoted to this comparison.